meeshkan/serve-machine-learning-data/README.md

 Note that to use the Meeshkan service, you *must* serve your data using HTTPS.
 This means you have to pony up [seven bucks a month](https://www.heroku.com/pricing) for Heroku's SSL.
 This is a small price to pay for data security and a good habit to get into!
 Plus, by paying for a basic Heroku subscription, your apps won't hybernate, so Meeshkan will run much faster.

 For larger Machine Learning jobs, you will want to pay for a bigger storage plan.
 Heroku's free tier for Postgre SQL allows for 10,000 rows.
-But this is a great tool to play with ideas.

 If you want to deploy this to AWS Elastic Beanstalk, you can follow [this guide](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs_express.html).
 To see a working example that uses the MNIST dataset, try `curl "https://mnist.meeshkan.io?n=22&o=101"`.